Nam Tae-hee

-Nam Tae-hee (/ko/; born 3 July 1991 in Busan) is a South Korean professional footballer who plays as an attacking midfielder or central midfielder for K League 1 club Jeju SK and the South Korea national team.
+Nam Tae-hee (/ko/; born 3 July 1991 in Busan) is a South Korean professional footballer who plays as an attacking midfielder or central midfielder for A-League Men club Brisbane Roar and the South Korea national team.

 Club career

 Valenciennes

 Nam played in the Reading's Youth Academy through Korean FA Youth Project, but was unable to sign for the club due to work permit issues.

 In July 2009, Nam signed his first professional contract with Ligue 1 side Valenciennes.
 He made his debut against Nancy on 8 August 2009, becoming the youngest Asian player to play in the Ligue 1 at age 18.

 During the 2010–11 season, Nam was able to get more opportunities under manager Philippe Montanier, providing three assists in 18 Ligue 1 matches.